 High-pressure ball valves are suitable for applications where the medium is flowing at a pressure greater than 3000 psi.
 High-pressure 3-way ball valves can even handle mediums flowing at a pressure greater than 15000 psi.
-These ball valves are designed to withstand the wear and tear associated with high-pressure applications and are suitable for critical operations in any industrial unit.
+Whether it is a three-way ball valve, ball valve flange type, or metal seat ball valve, they are designed to withstand the wear and tear associated with high-pressure applications and are suitable for critical operations in any industrial unit.

 High-pressure ball valves are constructed in the same way as other ball valves.
 However, some of their parts like the stem, seats, and ball are reinforced to handle additional force and pressure from the onstream.
 They can be customized according to the application, the nature of the medium, and the pressure rating.
 Here is a diagram of a high-pressure ball valve.